kube-logging/kube-logging.github.io/docs/configuration/fluentbit.md

 ## Buffering

-Buffering in Fluent-bit places the processed data into a temporal location until is sent to Fluentd.
+Buffering in Fluent Bit places the processed data into a temporal location until is sent to Fluentd.
 By default, the Logging operator sets `storage.path` to `/buffers` and leaves fluent-bit defaults for the other options.

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1